calmjs/calmjs.webpack/README.rst

 Which does the equivalent of ``npm install webpack``; while this does not seem immediately advantageous, other Python packages that declared their dependencies for specific sets of tool can be invoked like so, and to follow through on that.
-As an example, ``example.package`` may declare dependencies on RequireJS through |npm| plus a number of other packages available through |webpack|, the process then simply become
+As an example, a given package (say ``demo.package``) may declare dependencies on |webpack| along with a number of other packages that they require through |npm|, the process then simply become this:
-this:

 .. code:: sh

-    $ calmjs npm --install example.package
+    $ calmjs npm --install demo.package

-All standard JavaScript and Node.js dependencies for ``example.package`` will now be installed into the current directory through the relevant tools.
-This process will also install all the other dependencies through |npm| or |webpack| that other Python packages depended on by ``example.package`` have declared.
-For more usage please refer to further down this document or the documentation for |calmjs|_.
+All standard JavaScript and Node.js dependencies for ``demo.package`` will now be installed into the current directory through the relevant tools.
+This process will also install all the other dependencies through |npm| or |webpack| that other Python packages depended on by ``demo.package`` have declared.
+Most importantly, dependents of ``demo.package`` will also gain those requirements available via |npm|.

+For more usage please continue reading through this document or consult the documentation for |calmjs|_.

 Alternative installation methods (advanced users)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~